Questfall/docs/quest-mining/completion/rpg-items/gems.md

 | A | `3,009 g` |

 {% hint style="info" %}
-Gem scrapping, Gem merging, and Gem-related rarity upgrade costs are still being finalized.
+Gem scrapping and Gem-to-Gem evolution are still being finalized.
+Essence costs for using Gems to upgrade levelled item rarity are described in the [Crafting](../rpg-attributes/crafting.md#rarity) article.
 Weight is calculated based on: $$Density=Rarity^{-1.1}$$.
 {% endhint %}

 To evolve a rarity of an item, a user needs a Gem of the same rarity tier.
 For example, to evolve an item's rarity from F to E, a Gem F is required.
 To evolve item's rarity from E to D, a Gem E is needed.
 And so on.